Reservix/hashicorp-installer/README.md

 ## Install Requirements
 You need to have following tools in place:
+* awk
 * jq
 * curl
 * unzip

-Curl and unzip should be already installed on MacOS and Debian/Ubuntu.
+Awk, Curl and Unzip should be already installed on MacOS and Debian/Ubuntu.

 ### Debian / Ubuntu
 ```sh